trolls and animal sacrifice

 Headhunter

-Join date: 2009-05-02
+Join date : 2009-05-02

 Back to top Go down

-Re: trolls and animal sacrifice
+trolls and animal sacrifice Empty Re: trolls and animal sacrifice

-Post Lyranne on Tue Feb 02, 2010 8:39 pm
+Post Lyranne Tue Feb 02, 2010 10:39 pm

 Though in the real world and more specifically, on Earth, a mouth full of canines denotes predatory behaviour/carnivourous leanings, one might also point to WoW as not having a realistic ecosystem, where gorillas are downright hostile to everything, many small birds attack larger creatures on sight, and very few animals actually hunt in packs, despite their real-world counterparts doing so.
 What I mean by this is that as with many situations and facts of real life, they don't necessarily fit within WoW.
 A vegetarian would surely only be considered weak if there was a pre-existing stereotype or else a geniune reason to believe that meat is superior to fauna.
 Considering how most Horde races adhere to a more spiritual outlook than most contemporary human cultures, it seems foolish to assume that they'd regard meat the same way.
 One would imagine, as has been said, that all Horde races would be aware enough of their respective ecosystems not to end up causing extinction.
 This in turn would lead to a belief that all have their place in the world.
 By extension, it's plausible (even if not probable) that those who're 'different' are not vilified as they would be within human cultures.